Zero Carbon Buildings for All

 - Financial and industry partners, to provide expert input and commit $1 trillion of market action by 2030

-These commitments join and complement the corporate real estate and sub-national commitments galvanized by partner World Green Building Council’s Net Zero Carbon Buildings Commitment
+These commitments join those galvanized by complementary efforts like the World Green Building Council’s Net Zero Carbon Buildings Commitment and the Global Alliance for Building and Construction’s Global Call.

 This webinar presents detailed information about the proposal, with guest speakers from national governments, development banks and civil society.